tristankleyn/which.dolphin/eventClassifier/README.md

 ##
 #### Select PAMGuard database to monitor delphinid event classifications using ROCCA or delphinID classifier output
 <p align="justify">
-Below is a screenshot the eventClassifier interface displaying classification results for an example database containing classification output from delphinID whistle and click classifiers.
+The below screenshot shows the eventClassifier interface displaying classification results for an example database containing classification output from delphinID whistle and click classifiers.
+Several user inputs can be adjusted to filter classification results:
+  - Minimum decision score: threshold for classification confidence, below which events are discarded.
+  - Minimum click predictions: threshold for the number of click predictions, below which events are discarded.
+  - Minimum whistle predictions: threshold for the number of whistle predictions, below which events are discarded.
+  - Filter dates: range of dates for classification results, based on UTC time stamps stored in PAMGuard database.
+  - Show plot: counts (total numbers of classified events per species) or map (clustering of events in acoustic space)
 </p>

 ![image](https://github.com/user-attachments/assets/8b687701-01e4-4435-89a0-f44bfa621478)